Caldarie/flutter_tflite_audio/README.md

 Audio classification Tflite package for flutter (iOS & Android).
 Can support Google Teachable Machine models.

-If you are new to audio classification and would like to implement Google Teachable Machine models to your app, you can read the tutorial [here](https://carolinamalbuquerque.medium.com/audio-recognition-using-tensorflow-lite-in-flutter-application-8a4ad39964ae).
+If you are a complete newbie to audio classification, you can read the tutorial [here](https://carolinamalbuquerque.medium.com/audio-recognition-using-tensorflow-lite-in-flutter-application-8a4ad39964ae).
 Credit to [Carolina](https://github.com/cmalbuquerque) for writing a comprehensive article.

 To keep this project alive, please consider being a contributor.
 A star is also appreciated.